-As the above operations are $A$-linear they can be obtained from the ones in Algebraic Cobordism by change of coefficients.
+As the above operations are $A^*(k)$-linear they can be obtained from the ones in Algebraic Cobordism by change of coefficients.

-The set of Adams operations has common homomorphism of coefficient rings equal to the identity, and so form a ring $R_{\Psi,A}$.
+All Adams operations define the same endomorphism of the coefficient ring equal to the identity, and so form a ring $R_{\Psi,A}$.
 Clearly, $\Psi_k$ is just the image of $k$ under the canonical surjective ring homomorphism $\zz\twoheadrightarrow R_{\Psi,A}$.
 The operation $\Psi_0$ can be described as follows: it acts as $id$ on constant elements, and as zero on $\ov{A}^*$.
 Thus, it is responsible for the decomposition which we used throughout the paper.

-Adams operations can be used in the study of the graded Algebraic Cobordism (see \cite[Subsection 4.5.2]{LM}).
+Adams operations can be used in the study of the graded Algebraic Cobordism (see \cite[Subsection 4.5.2]{LM} for the definition of the latter).
 Being operations, they respect the codimension of support of an element: $\Psi_k(F^{(n)}\Omega^*(X))\subset F^{(n)}\Omega^*(X)$, and so act on the graded ring $Gr^*\Omega^*(X)$.
 We have the natural surjection:

 which commutes with the action of $\Psi_k$ (recall, that these operations are $\laz$-linear).
 Thus, $\Psi_k|_{Gr^n\Omega^*}$ is the multiplication by $k^n$.
 Suppose now, $X\stackrel{f}{\row}Y$ is a morphism of smooth varieties.
 Then we get the morphism of the respective filtrations: $f^*:F^{(n)}\Omega^*(Y)\row F^{(n)}\Omega^*(X)$.
 This provides the spectral sequence computing $\kker$ and $\coker$ of $f^*$: